TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

-#### 목록의 최대 오브젝트 수 지정 Specify the Maximum Object Count on List
+#### Specify the Maximum Object Count on List
-`limit` 질의를 사용하면 반환할 오브젝트 목록의 최대 오브젝트 수를 지정할 수 있습니다.
 Use the 'limit' query to specify the maximum object count of the list to return

 ```
 GET   /v1/{Account}/{Container}?limit={limit}